 - A spinning indicator on your water meter showing you high amounts of water usage.

 If you have noticed one or more of the above signs in your own home, there’s no time to waste.
-Get in touch with an emergency plumbing service as soon as you can, or else the costs can run way too high.
+Get in touch with a professional for emergency plumbing service as soon as you can, or else the costs can run way too high.
 Not only that, but you risk ruining the structure of your house.